What is cardiotocography?

 - Intensity – how strong are the contractions? (assessed using palpation)

 In this example there are 2-3 contractions in a 10 minute period – e.g. 3 in 10

 Baseline rate of the fetal heart

-The baseline rate is the average heart rate of the foetus in a 10 minute window
+The baseline rate is the average heart rate of the foetus within a 10 minute window.

-Look at the CTG & assess what the average heart rate has been over the last 10 minutes
+Look at the CTG and assess what the average heart rate has been over the last 10 minutes.